Guidance for staff servicing formal committees.

-BSS Boards is an online platform for managing committee and board papers, developed by Business Support Systems (BSS) with Computing Services.
+BSS Boards is an online platform for managing committee and board papers, developed by Business Support Systems (BSS) with Digital, Data & Technology (DD&T).
 It was trialled by a small group of committee secretaries in June/July 2016 and is available from August 2016.

 It should be used for all formal decision-making committees but can also be used by anyone with a university account.
 It is not intended to replace hard copies where these are still required but will replace the Learning Materials Filestore and wikis (for committee papers) as it is more secure and more user-friendly.